 The Vane venturi employs a vane or a blade.
-It is attached to a rotating axis which is pushed by the incoming air.
+Moreover, it is attached to a rotating axis which is pushed by the incoming air.
 It further helps in reducing the air pressure.
 And thus, increases the vacuum or negative pressure.

 Additionally, vane type carburettor venturi varies the venturi area of a carburettor corresponding to the opening of a throttle valve.
 Thereby, it enhances the injection of fuel and air-fuel ratio.